-Can UV Lights Improve Your Indoor Air Quality?
+UV Lights And Improving Your Indoor Air Quality

 A friend of mine was having trouble sleeping recently.
 Her bad headaches and cough were keeping her up at night.

 She thought it was a common cold, but the symptoms persisted until she had her air quality checked.

 Turned out that allergens in her house were making her sick.

 She wasn’t aware that one out of every six people who suffer from allergies does so because of the direct relationship to the fungi and bacteria in the air duct systems, as reported by Total Health & Better Health Magazine.